bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 ```
 sudo apt -y autoremove && sudo fstrim --all && sudo reboot now
 ```
 Thats it.
-Now you have installed and updated Ubuntu ready for configuration and tweaks.
+Now you have installed and updated Ubuntu 16.04 LTS ready for configuration and tweaks.